fastify/fastify/docs/Style-Guide.md

 ## Welcome

 Welcome to *Fastify Style Guide*.
-This guide is here to provide you with a conventional writing style for users writing developer documentation for our Open Source framework.
+This guide is here to provide you with a conventional writing style for users writing developer documentation on our Open Source framework.
 Each topic is precise and well explained to help you write documentation users can easily understand and implement.

 ## Who is this guide for?